Mlluiz39/Mlluiz39/README.md

 ## *Hello, my name is Marcelo Luiz* 👋

-I am currently an **IT student** here in Brazil the third semester of the faculty

-analysis and systems development, at Laureate International Universities FMU.
+I'm currently an **IT student** here in Brazil, with a degree in Systems Analysis and Development from Laureate International Universities FMU, and a postgraduate degree in Mobile Development from Unileya.

 #### The more I find out about IT the more I want to study
 ## 🚀💻 Technologies & Tools